 Cells with N/A values do not require data.

-Where there are student course enrollments.
+Where there are student course enrollments of at least one student.

 Professional Development (Most Recent Three Years)

 The District provides two optional Professional Development Days for all teachers outside of the instructional student days.
 This year's Professional Development offerings will support teachers to strengthen literacy skills for students, further deepen teacher work with the Common Core standards by identifying 'priority standards' for grade level mastery, and promote instructional technology and increased student access to computer devices.